pymor/pymor/docs/source/tutorial_projection.rst

 We see that `operator` is a |LincombOperator|, a linear combination of |Operators|
-with coefficients that may either be a number or a parameter-dependent number, which is called a |ParameterFunctional| in pyMOR.
-In our case, all :attr:`pymor.operators.constructions.LincombOperator.operators` are
+with coefficients that may either be a number or a parameter-dependent number, called a |ParameterFunctional| in pyMOR.
+In our case, all :attr:`~pymor.operators.constructions.LincombOperator.operators` are
 |NumpyMatrixOperators|, which themselves don't depend on any parameter.
 Only the
-:attr:`pymor.operators.constructions.LincombOperator.coefficients` are
+:attr:`~pymor.operators.constructions.LincombOperator.coefficients` are
 parameter-dependent.
+This allows us to easily build a parametric ROM that no longer requires any high-dimensional operations for its solution by projecting each

-This allows us to easily build a parametric ROM that no longer requires any high-dimensional operations for its solution by projecting each |Operator| in the sum separately:
+|Operator| in the sum separately:

 .. jupyter-execute::

     reduced_operators = [NumpyMatrixOperator(op.apply2(basis, basis))
                          for op in fom.operator.operators]

-We could instantiate a new |LincombOperator| of these `reduced_operator` manually.
+We could instantiate a new |LincombOperator| of these `reduced_operators` manually.
-An easier way is to use the :meth:`pymor.core.base.ImmutableObject.with_` method, which allows us to create a new object of a given |ImmutableObject| by replacing some of its attributes by new values:
+An easier way is to use the :meth:`~pymor.core.base.ImmutableObject.with_` method, which allows us to create a new object from a given |ImmutableObject| by replacing some of its attributes by new values:

 .. jupyter-execute::